mk-fg/convergence/README.md

      certificates (776728d).

    - More organized, prefixed and disableable (per-source, if necessary) logging.
-Can be enabled by setting "convergence.logging.enabled" to true in about:config or (for logs from workers as well) by changing "print_all: null" to true in Logger.js.
+Can be enabled by setting "convergence.logging.enabled" to "true" in about:config or by changing "print_all: null" to "true" in Logger.js.

    - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just (hostname, port), because of cdn's and round-robin-dns mirrors -